microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 monarch, then the new monarch will register as the global hotkey handler.

-Then, the monarch can use it's pre-established channels of communication with the other window processes to actuall drive the response we're looking for.
+Then, the monarch can use it's pre-established channels of communication with the other window processes to actually drive the response we're looking for.

 #### Rough interface design